 A graduate school resume objective should also highlight your:

-- Undergraduate degree and grades
+- Undergraduate degree and key achievements

 - Relevant internship/volunteer experience